Trusted WordPress tutorials, when you need them most.

 It also helps save time since you don’t have to search the internet for upcoming events.

-When your community members can add events to your calendar, they’ll get free promotions for their events.
+When community members can add events to your calendar, they’ll get free promotion for their events.
 Plus, your WordPress website visitors and other community members can easily learn about events happening in their area.

 For example, let’s say you are running a charity or non-profit membership website.
-You can allow members to add different fundraisers, seminars, charity, webinars, and other community events to your site’s calendar.
+You could allow members to add different fundraisers, seminars, charity, webinars, and other community events to your site’s calendar.

 Thankfully, there’s an easier way.
 Let’s see how you can let people add calendar events in WordPress.